chillax201/N0735/pages/V. Balaji – The Upanishads%3A What Do They Seek.md

-# V. Balaji – The Upanishads: What Do They Seek?
-- ## Introduction
+## Introduction
 * V. Balaji is a mathematician working in:
 	- Topological geometry
 	- Algebraic geometry
 	  * His real ambition aside from academia: